stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 to the cold waste and Kadath where the Great Ones dwell.

-  After much persuasion the ghoul consented to guide his guest inside the great wall of the gugs&rsquo; kingdom.
+  After much persuasion the ghoul consented to guide his guest inside the great wall of the gugs' kingdom.
 There was one chance that Carter might be able to steal through that twilight realm of circular stone towers at an hour when the giants would be all gorged and snoring indoors, and reach the central tower with the sign of Koth upon it, which has the stairs leading up to that stone trap-door in the enchanted wood.
 Pickman even consented to lend